Whatsapp

 3. Verify the OpenAlgo owner has an API key on file (`/apikey` page).

-4. Check `whatsapp_command_logs` table for the command — if it's logged, the bot received and processed it.
+4. Check the `whatsapp_command_logs` table for the command.
+If it's logged, the bot received and processed it.

 **Attachment Path Rejected**